dustmap/dustnet-mobile-app/README.md

 The **Dustmap Mobile Companion App** accomplishes our [Mobile Dustmap Air Quality Sensor Node based on the Sensirion SPS30](https://github.com/dustmap/dustnet-node-mobile).
 It is used both as a GPS provider for the current position and a screen to present results.

+A more detailed intoduction can be found on this [Netidee blog post](https://www.netidee.at/dustmap/die-app-zum-feinstaub) (German).

 **Available soon for both iOS and Android.**

 This open source project has been generously supported by